diego2017003/reducao_dimensionalidade/README.md

 # reducao_dimensionalidade
-the datasets used in this repository are from [kaggle](https://www.kaggle.com/cnic92/200-financial-indicators-of-us-stocks-20142018)
+the dataset used in this repository is from [kaggle](https://www.kaggle.com/cnic92/200-financial-indicators-of-us-stocks-20142018)